Note: This post was first published in November 2019 and updated in September 2022.

 The other day, I woke up to notice the first strands of silver in my hair.
 Climbing four flights of stairs gets tougher on your knees all of a sudden.

-And while it may seem counterintuitive to you now, come 9 pm on a Friday night you often feel like curling up with a book as opposed to hitting the pub with your friends.
+And while it may seem counterintuitive to you now, come 9 pm on a Friday night you often feel like curling up with a book as opposed to reminiscing about all the pre-Covid nights out.

 Remember – your 20s is a truly special time.